corda/corda/docs/source/flow-library.rst

 ---------------------

 The ``CollectSignaturesFlow`` is used to automate the collection of signatures from the counter-parties to a transaction.
-This is instead of manually writing a flow to send a transaction to each required party and wait for them to provide a signature in response.
-This flow has been written because many of the custom flows created by CorDapp developers often re-implemented this logic which can be the source of bugs but is easy to automate.

-You use the ``CollectSignaturesFlow`` by passing it a ``SignedTransaction`` which has been signed by the node calling the ``CollectSignaturesFlow``.
-The flow will handle the resolution of the counter-party identities and request a signature from each.
+You use the ``CollectSignaturesFlow`` by passing it a ``SignedTransaction`` which has at least been signed by yourself.
+The flow will handle the resolution of the counter-party identities and request a signature from each counter-party.

 Finally, the flow will verify all the signatures  and return a ``SignedTransaction`` with all the collected signatures.

-When using this flow you will have to subclass the ``AbstractCollectSignaturesFlowResponder`` and provide your own implementation of the ``checkTransaction`` method.
+When using this flow on the responding side you will have to subclass the ``AbstractCollectSignaturesFlowResponder`` and provide your own implementation of the ``checkTransaction`` method.
 This is to add additional verification logic on the responder side.
+Types of things you will need to check include:

+* Ensuring that the transaction you are receiving is the transaction you *EXPECT* to receive.
+I.e. is has the expected type of inputs and outputs
+* Checking that the properties of the outputs are as you would expect, this is in the absence of integrating reference data sources to facilitate this for us
+* Checking that the transaction is not incorrectly spending (perhaps maliciously) one of your asset states, as potentially the transaction creator has access to some of your state references

 Typically after calling the ``CollectSignaturesFlow`` you then called the ``FinalityFlow``.